su1s/e2m3u2bouquet/README.md

 #### v0.5.4
 * Add nameOverride attribute to xml files to allow channel name or category name to be changed
-* Add option to use service references from providers bouquet file
+* Add option to use service references from providers bouquet file.
+See -b argument
 * Add SSL fix for some boxes (unconfirmed if working)
+* Improved service ref id generation logic to reduce (hopefully eliminate) id conflicts especially if override file is used

 Visit https://www.suls.co.uk/enigma2-iptv-bouquets-with-epg/ for further information on the script